gavv/gavv.github.io/content/about.md

 I'm an open-source and Linux enthusiast, enjoying systems programming, networking, and audio.

-My email address is victor@enise.org.
+You can contact me via victor@enise.org.

 Me on web: